google/WebFundamentals/src/site/device-access/user-location/user-consent.markdown

 guard and only give out to people that you trust.
 This is why the browser shows a prompt when a site asks for their location.

-[TODO add image]
+{% include modules/takeaway.liquid list=page.key-takeaways.geo %}

-Recent user studies have <a <a href="http://static.googleusercontent.com/media/www.google.com/en/us/intl/ALL_ALL/think/multiscreen/pdf/multi-screen-moblie-whitepaper_research-studies.pdf">have shown</a> that users are distrustful of sites that simply prompt the user to away their position on page load.
+Recent user studies have <a href="http://static.googleusercontent.com/media/www.google.com/en/us/intl/ALL_ALL/think/multiscreen/pdf/multi-screen-moblie-whitepaper_research-studies.pdf">have shown</a> that users are distrustful of sites that simply prompt the user to away their position on page load.
 So what are the best practice?